Location: Seattle, WA

 Adaptability ◦ Collaboration ◦ Integrity ◦ Respect ◦ Quality ◦ Service ◦ Stewardship

-National CASA/GAL is headquartered in Seattle, Washington, with offices in Washington D.C. and Atlanta, GA and is committed to an inclusive and welcoming workplace environment.
+National CASA/GAL is headquartered in Seattle, WA with additional offices in Washington D.C. and Atlanta, GA and is committed to an inclusive and welcoming workplace environment.

-To apply: Send resume and cover letter to email@example.com with a subject line of Director, Grants Management.
+To apply, please send cover letter and resume to email@example.com with subject line of Controller.

 National Court Appointed Special Advocate/Guardian ad Litem (CASA/GAL) Association for Children